lsst/verify/doc/index.rst

 #################################################

 `lsst.validate.base` is a framework for packages that measure software and data quality metrics.
-A metric can be any measureable scalar quantity, some examples are in the  LSST Science Requirements Document (:lpm:`17`), though packages can also define ad hoc metrics.
+A metric can be any measurable scalar quantity; some examples are in the  LSST Science Requirements Document (:lpm:`17`), though packages can also define ad hoc metrics.
 Measurements made through `lsst.validate.base` can be uploaded to LSST's SQUASH_ monitoring dashboard to help you see how code development affects performance.

 Features